eliblock/less-advanced-security/README.md

 Defaults to `True` (disable with `--filter_annotations=false`).

 When set to `True`, annotations are added only when they apply to a line modified in the pull request (or a line immediately around it based on the git patch).
 When set to `False`, all annotations are added regardless of file or line.

+### `--annotate_beginning`
+Defaults to `True` (disable with `--annotate_beginning=false`).

+When set to `True`, annotations are submitted for the start line of a finding only (rather than the full range of lines in the finding).
+With this set to `False`, GitHub's default of displaying annotations on the end line of a finding is used.

 ## Development

 ### Environment